-Currently, I serve as a writer for POPSUGAR and Screen Rant.
-In addition to these two writing jobs, I have been spending my last six months reviving a high school journalism program at San Joaquin Memorial High School that was cut alongside several other arts and media programs recently.
+I currently serve as a writer for POPSUGAR and formerly wrote for Screen Rant.
+In the 2019-2020 school year, I volunteered as a teacher and revived a high school journalism program at San Joaquin Memorial High School that was cut alongside several other arts and media programs.
 Now, my students have published articles digitally that can be found here.

-Additionally, I am a FIEND for Children's Literature and Media, and if you want to see the kind of research I do on it, you should check out the "Blog" tab of this website.
+Additionally, I am a FIEND for Children's Literature and Media (which is why I was so honored to assist Chronicle's Children's team), and if you want to see the kind of research I do on it, you should check out the "Blog" tab of this website.
 There, I delve into body shaming that is constantly broadcast to children and highlight characters who encourage young women who are tall, strong, or plus-size to see themselves as heroes.

 Other professional experiences include serving as the president of our large public university's only theatre club and holding four different jobs at UC Davis Undergraduate Admissions, where I learned administrative assistant skills and became familiar with Microsoft Office, G Suite, and multiline phones.
 As a tour guide and my graduation's commencement speaker, I am a skilled public speaker (which I credit to doing stand-up comedy and theatre for the past six years).

 The following is a listing of some of my professional experiences and past positions.
-Each of these roles was unique and they all contributed to both my personal and professional development as a writer.
+Each of these roles was unique and they all contributed to both my personal and professional development as a writer and editor.
 In addition to these roles, I’ve also been involved in several creative projects.
 Find out more by getting in touch.

 Writer – POPSUGAR